© 2025 Texas Public Radio

 TPR's Nathan Cone to be inducted into the San Antonio Hall of Fame

-The Society of San Antonio Radio Broadcasters has named TPR's Nathan Cone an inductee to its 2025 Hall of Fame class.
+The Society of San Antonio Radio Broadcasters named TPR's Nathan Cone an inductee to its 2025 Hall of Fame class.

 Cone, TPR's Vice President of Programming, recently celebrated 30 years at the station.

-The ceremony will be held on September 20, 2025.
+The ceremony will be held on Sept.
+20, 2025.

 TPR was founded by and is supported by our community.
 If you value our commitment to the highest standards of responsible journalism and are able to do so, please consider making your gift of support today.